Are you spending your prenatal dollars wisely?

 The percentages were closely related, indicating that the amount of contact made no difference in the outcomes of each group, researchers noted.

-Premature babies and what causes women to have early deliveries have long been questions with no specific answers, notes Jay Iams, MD, of The Ohio State University College of Medicine in Columbus, in an editorial in the same issue of the NEJM.
-Reasons for early births can range from social to medical and may be prevented, he adds.
+Premature babies and what causes women to have early deliveries have long been questions with no specific answers, notes Jay Iams, MD, of the Ohio State University College of Medicine in Columbus, in an editorial in the same issue of the New England Journal of Medicine.
+Reasons for early births can range from social to medical risk factors and may be prevented, he adds.

-Although Hack is not surprised by the study’s findings, she says prenatal education is important for all pregnant women.
+Although Hack is not surprised by the study’s findings in regard to monitoring, she says prenatal education is important for all pregnant women.
 "I think women in general should have in-depth education about pregnancy.
 To make a real impact, we need to start educating women way before they get pregnant."